AnimaApp/CocoaButter/README.md

 ```

 ## Deployment
-You can deploy your own CocoaButter instance for free on Heroku with a single click, no coding required.
+You can deploy your own CocoaButter server for free on Heroku with a single click, no coding required.

 1. [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 2. Optionally pick a name for your server: